About!

 Performances

-I'm a dancer and choreographer whose work is often fit to present in theater, open space and exhibition formats.
-Text, film, costumes and sound make a big component of my performances.
+My performances are often fit for Alternate venues, open space and exhibition formats.
+Text, film, costumes and sound make a big component of my performance approach

 Dance Films

-I create films that research humanity and speak to the world.
+I create films that research humanity.
 Bringing the human imagination to visual reality.
 I work with lens, movement and object to create a single body of work...

 Installation Art

-I play with found objects, text, images and archival materials to create spaces that redefine the presence of visual art.....
+I play with found objects, discarded materials to create temporary sculptures, adding to text, images and archival materials to create spaces that represent the diversity of visual art.....

 Welcome to my world of research, tales, beliefs, thoughts and opinions.